-Program Administrator, Jessica Hammond, runs the day-to-day operations of Beyond the Wire.
+Executive Director, Jessica Hammond, runs the day-to-day operations of Beyond the Wire.
 Hammond also works for the Maryland Thoroughbred Horsemen’s Association and was a racehorse owner herself, currently enjoying her three off the track Thoroughbreds (OTTBs).
 As the CEO of family owned Somerset Racing, she managed all business aspects of the international racing operation for her husband and trainer, Scott Hammond.
 Jessica’s love of Thoroughbreds and experience in all facets of the industry, make her an obvious choice to manage Beyond the Wire.

 An engineer with Northrop Grumman, breeder, owner and vocal advocate for retired racehorses, Christine Bricker has been a driving force behind the creation of Beyond the Wire.
 Bricker is currently serving her second term on the board of the Maryland Thoroughbred Horsemen’s Association, after having received an award from the organization for Outstanding Service to Maryland Horsemen in 2001.
 The Baltimore native currently has horses in training at Pimlico Race Course and enjoys following her retired runners in their second careers.